NordicPlayground/nRF-Beehavior-Firmware/nRF53/README.rst

 The following configuration files are available in the application folder:

 * :file:`prj.conf` - Configuration file common for all build targets
-* :file:`boards/thingy91_nrf9160ns.conf` - Configuration file specific for Thingy:91.
-The file is automatically merged with :file:`prj.conf` when you build for the ``thingy91_nrf9160ns`` build target.
+* :file:`boards/thingy53_nrf5340_cpuappns.conf` - Configuration file specific for Thingy:53.
+The file is automatically merged with :file:`prj.conf` when you build for the ``thingy53_nrf5340_cpuappns`` build target.
+This board might need some further work.
-* :file:`overlay-low-power.conf` - Configuration file that achieves the lowest power consumption by disabling features  that consume extra power like LED control and logging.
+* :file:`WIP!
+TO DO. overlay-low-power.conf` - Configuration file that achieves the lowest power consumption by disabling features  that consume extra power like LED control and logging.
-* :file:`overlay-debug.conf` - Configuration file that adds additional verbose logging capabilities to the application
+* :file:`WIP!
+TO DO. overlay-debug.conf` - Configuration file that adds additional verbose logging capabilities to the application

 Generally, Kconfig overlays have an ``overlay-`` prefix and a ``.conf`` extension.
 Board-specific configuration files are placed in the :file:`boards` folder and are named as :file:`<BOARD>.conf`.